syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 ## How to add color to the annotation selector?

 By default, the selection border color for the annotations will be blue.
-You can customize the annotations selection border color by setting the required color to the StrokeColor property.
-The following code illustrates the same:
+You can customize the annotations selection border color by setting the required color to the `StrokeColor property`.
+The following code illustrates the same.
 {% tabs %}
 {% highlight c# %}